jleffler/soq/src/data-files/README.md

 Various data files collected from various sources at various times.

+### City List

+The file has 5 tab-separated columns.

+It is not clear what the criteria are for including a city name in this file, nor is it clear what the ID number signifies.

+To take a couple of extreme cases:

+* Country code WF (Wallis and Futuna) — one entry Mata-Utu.
+  There are other 'cities', but the total population of the territory is about 12,000, so all the cities are rather small.
+* Country code WS (Samoa) — 7 entries.
+  The maps shown by Google (search 'iso country code ws') show a number of towns or cities, but only one corresponds to one of the names in this list.

+Mainly, this is a warning to treat the data with caution.

 ### Names

 The web site https://names.mongabay.com/ provides lists of names in HTML derived from US Census data.